 While we don’t have a café on site (even Mrs Hudson couldn’t stretch to that), there is an extensive choice of restaurants and cafés nearby.
 We do politely request that no food or drink is consumed in the Museum.

 Due to the heritage and authentic layout of Sherlock’s living quarters, we unfortunately can’t provide a cloakroom or luggage storage.
 We kindly ask you not to bring large items or suitcases with you on your visit, or to leave items unattended.
+You cannot take any suitcases or large bags into the museum or shop areas for security reasons.
 We are keen to protect the genuine Victorian fixtures and fittings of the rooms – and the great detective would soon be on our tail should any damage occur!

 Mobility aids are accommodated where possible; and foldable pushchairs may be stored at our discretion.